The Fundamental theorem of tropical differential algebra over nontrivially valued fields and the radius of convergence of nonarchimedean differential equations: Introduction

 \section{Introduction}

 Differential equations are ubiquitous in the sciences from theoretical physics to ecology.
 While a great number of analytical and numerical methods to compute their solutions have been developed since Newton, purely algebraic methods are more recent and generally less developed.
-The last decade have seen a resurgence of interest in this topic.
-The theory is based mostly on the pioneering work of Ritt \cite{ritt} and Kolchin \cite{kolchin} on the development of differential algebra, that allows to study system of algebraic ordinary (and partial) differential equations by mean of algebraic tools, such as Gröbner bases, and the works of Macaulay and later Gröbner \cite{grobmac} on the use of differential operators in commutative algebra.
+The last decade has seen a resurgence of interest in this topic.
+The theory is based mostly on the pioneering work of Ritt \cite{ritt} and Kolchin \cite{kolchin} on the development of differential algebra, that allows one to study systems of algebraic ordinary (and partial) differential equations by means of algebraic tools, such as Gröbner bases, and the works of Macaulay and later Gröbner \cite{grobmac} on the use of differential operators in commutative algebra.
 This led to the implementation of software routines computing the symbolic solutions of system of linear PDEs (see for example \cite{ridamarc}, \cite{YaironMac}).

-Algebraic ODEs are differential equations formed from polynomial expressions in an indeterminate function $f$ and its derivatives.
-This smaller class of equations has important applications in the natural sciences, such as chemical reaction networks, and in pure mathematics where they appear in many parts of geometry.
+Algebraic (partial) differential equations are formed from polynomial expressions in an indeterminate function $f$ and its (partial) derivatives.
+This smaller class of equations comprises most of the differential equations appearing in applications and in pure mathematics.

-Tropical geometry is a fairly new area of algebraic geometry that started developing from the early 2000's and allows to move problems of algebro-geometric nature to a piecewise linear setting via a valuation.
+Tropical geometry is a fairly new area of algebraic geometry that started developing from the early 2000s and allows to move problems of algebro-geometric nature to a piecewise linear setting via a valuation.
 Here methods from combinatorics and polyhedral geometry can be applied to study properties of the initial object.
 A comprehensive reference for tropical geometry is \cite{macsturm}.